-2. Equal error rates and passwords.
-(20 pts) Many biometric authentication schemes produce a "confidence" value that allows a tradeoff between false positive and false negative errors.
+2. Error trade-offs with passwords.
+(15 pts) Many biometric authentication schemes produce a "confidence" value that allows a tradeoff between false positive and false negative errors.
 Password schemes are not typically considered in this light.
 List some reasons why you think this might be.
 We could change the way we check passwords to produce a confidence value; for example, the edit distance between a login attempt and the stored password.
-What are the (security) challenges of this approach compared with the standard use of passwords?
-How would you measure the EER of a password system using this approach?
-Would your measurement be meaningful?
+This might make passwords easier to use, but it would also have an effect of the security that passwords provide.
+List some of the security concerns raised by this approach as compared with the standard use of passwords.
+Make a proposal for how should we choose the best confidence cut-off to balance convenience for users with security against relevant kinds of attacks.